 Early Life

-William Ingraham Koch, known as Bill Koch, was born on May 3, 1940, in Wichita, Kansas.
-He comes from a prominent family, with his father, Fred C. Koch, founding Koch Industries.
-Bill attended Culver Military Academy and later graduated from the Massachusetts Institute of Technology (MIT) with bachelor's, master's, and doctoral degrees in chemical engineering.
+William Ingraham Koch was born on May 3, 1940, in Wichita, Kansas.
+He is the son of Fred C. Koch, the founder of Koch Industries.
+Bill Koch attended Culver Military Academy and later graduated from the Massachusetts Institute of Technology (MIT) with bachelor's, master's, and doctoral degrees in chemical engineering.

 Rise to Success